winesapOS/winesapOS/DEVELOPER.md

 Depending on which Arch Linux distribution you want to build, download the related installer.
 Both Arch Linux and Manjaro provide ISOs for a live CD environment.
 The Steam Deck recovery image is a block device so it needs to be configured differently in a virtual machine before installing winesapOS.

 - [Arch Linux ISO](https://archlinux.org/download/)

+    - As of winesapOS 3.1.0, builds are created using the Arch Linux ISO to provide newer base system packages than SteamOS.
+The official SteamOS repositories and customized packages are still used as part of the build.

 - [Manjaro KDE Plasma ISO](https://manjaro.org/downloads/official/kde/)
 - [Steam Deck Recovery Image (for SteamOS 3)](https://store.steampowered.com/steamos/download/?ver=steamdeck&snr=) (default)